:: Training Aids: Publications

 As reservoir pressures decline, underbalanced drilling and workovers become an important reservoir protection procedure.
 A new wave of technological advances has propelled UBD from its traditional applications to a wider range of situations, which also heightens its value.

 This full-color training manual covers underbalanced drilling terms and calculations; UBD guidelines; surface control equipment; downhole tools; gases and equipment; circulation and the fluid column; flow and mud-cap drilling; liquid-gas fluids; foam drilling; air-gas, mist, and foamed mist-drilling; problems; corrosion and scale; rigging up; and flares and flaring.
-The book also includes an appendix, which is the current IADC WellCAP curriculum for underbalanced drilling, as well as a glossary and bibliography.
+The book also includes an appendix, which is based on the IADC accreditation requirements for underbalanced drilling, as well as a glossary and bibliography.

 ISBN 0-88698-198-0.
 2002, 204 pp.